 Disaster recovery (DR) terminology can be confusing -- terms like hot site, warm site and cold site are common in DR parlance.
-Each option is a reliable disaster recovery site, but which one should you
+Each option is a reliable disaster recovery site, but which one should you choose for your company?
+Here's a look at the differences in hot site vs. warm and cold sites in disaster recovery and the pros and cons of each.

 If the acceptable recovery time objective (RTO) for your company is a few hours instead of minutes, then a hot site is likely appropriate.
 The biggest difference between a hosted site and a hot site is the use of shared equipment for infrastructure components like servers and peripherals.
 Storage is dedicated and real-time data replication is used to get data from the production site to the disaster recovery site.